Bachelor of Arts

 Honors College Research Project

 Yon, Grace E., "Creating a New Literature: Shimazaki Toson's Poetry and the Japanese Literary Reform Movement" (2014).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 14.

 © Copyright 2014 Grace E. Yon